 How to use LinkedIn?
 Tips from the recruitment industry

-Based on our many years of experience in the industry, we know what a good profile should look like.
-Recruiters like to have a full picture of the potential candidate (who you are and what you can do) right away.
-There are two reasons why this works to your advantage as well.
-First of all, if your profile describes everything accurately, the recruiter immediately knows whether you are the person they are looking for.
+The vast majority of recruiters are looking for suitable candidates online, and know perfectly how to use LinkedIn.
+Based on many years of experience in the industry, we know what a good LinkedIn profile should look like.
+Recruiters like to have a full picture of the candidate (who you are, what you can do) right away.
+There are a few reasons why this works to your advantage as well.
+If your profile describes everything accurately, the recruiter immediately knows whether you are the person they are looking for.